This page contains information on the CERT program of Douglas County, Kansas.

 This page contains the CERT registration form for Douglas County, Kansas.

 There are currently no CERT classes scheduled.
+The October 13th class has been cancelled due to low enrollment.
 Please check the "Training Schedule" below for more options.

 Volunteer Requirements for CERT Membership